MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/server-requirements.md

 Two-node:

-- Microsoft SQL Server 2015/2016 Standard (64-bit edition), and we recommend running with the latest service pack.
+- Microsoft SQL Server 2016/2017 Standard (64-bit edition), and we recommend running with the latest service pack.

 Sixteen-node:

-- Microsoft SQL Server 2015/2016 Enterprise (64-bit edition), and we recommend running with the latest service pack.
+- Microsoft SQL Server 2016/2017 Enterprise (64-bit edition), and we recommend running with the latest service pack.

-If you need to read up more on SQL Mirroring, we have a Back End Server high availability in the Skype for Business Server 2019 topic.
 Configure SQL Server clustering for Skype for Business Server 2019 has the steps for getting clustering ready.

-> [!NOTE]
-> New to this release is support of SQL Always On.
-It is supported, and you can read more about it in the [Back End Server high availability in Skype for Business Server 2019](../../SfbServer/plan-your-deployment/high-availability-and-disaster-recovery/back-end-server.md) topic.
+SQL Always On is supported, and you can read more about it in the [Back End Server high availability in Skype for Business Server 2019](../../SfbServer/plan-your-deployment/high-availability-and-disaster-recovery/back-end-server.md) topic.

 ## Software that should be installed before a Skype for Business Server 2019 deployment
 <a name="Software"> </a>